prashantkhurana/GSuite_Calendar_To_Personal/README.md

 **Please note that if you run this script multiple times in a day, it will create duplicate calendar events i.e. this is not a smart script.
 Hence choose whatever time suits you the best**

 8) Provide all permissions the script needs.
-It should require the following persmissions:
+It should require the following permissions:

  - View and manage your email.
 This is for it to send an email after it is done running.
  - Manage your calendar.
 This is for it to read the calendar events.